top of page

 to just two years rather than four by eliminating unnecessary coursework.

-For example, Calculus may be required for a Bachelor's degree, but how many careers actually require such knowledge to do their job?
+For example, Calculus may be a requirement for a Bachelor's degree, but how many careers actually require such knowledge to do their job?
 Not many.
-Same for Shakespeare, World History, or other subjects that are not specific towards the particular discipline.
+Same for Shakespeare, World History, and other subjects that are not specific to the particular discipline.

 Open And Free College